 - Integrate theories and concepts from nursing, the liberal arts, sciences and humanities into professional nursing practice.

-- Apply professional, legal, ethical values and standards in the provision of globally congruent care that acknowledges cultural differences, the special needs of the at-risk, underserved and vulnerable populations.
+- Apply professional, legal, and ethical values and standards in the provision of globally congruent care that acknowledges cultural differences, and the special needs of at-risk, underserved and vulnerable populations.

 - Use management and leadership concepts in decision-making and advocating for the provision of safe and quality nursing care.